DSC-SPIDAL/harp-test/website/content/docs/harpdaal/Example.md

 Although DAAL with TBB could give us faster computation of operations such as vector inner product and matrix-vector multiplication, it still has some additional overhead within the Harp environment.
 DAAL has a different
 Data structure than Harp, so we need to convert data from Harp to DAAL, from Java side to C++ side.
-If the computation time is not dominant in the total execution time, which is related to the dimension of $W$ and $H$, then the additional overhead of using DAAL will make the codes less competitive than the original pure Java based implementation.
+If the computation time is not dominant in the total execution time, which is related to the dimension of W and H, then the additional overhead of using DAAL will make the codes less competitive than the original pure Java based implementation.
 Once the dimension rises, the computation becomes more intensive, and the advantages of DAAL and TBB will appear and outperform the original implementation on Java threads.